 Please join us in celebrating this important milestone in Flynn’s legal career!

+Utah at-will employment When we think of summertime, we commonly think of warm weather, swimming at the local public pool, and grilling hamburgers outside with family and friends.
+Children are out of school, and families go on vacation.
+But for many high school, college, and graduate students, summer is a time for employment and internships.
 Summer jobs typically last about three months, and their positions usually consist of food service, retail, construction, outdoor recreation roles, and office staff.
 These positions generally require less credentials and are very interchangeable, allowing employers to fire and hire new summer employees quickly and efficiently.
 This reality raises a common question: even though I am only employed for a short time, can my seasonal employer fire me without notice?

 At-Will Employment: What It Means for Seasonal Jobs in Utah